 Description

 Where does genius end and madness begin?
-At what point does revelation become delirium?
-In this program, we want to explore this boundary with you – between ecstasy and madness.
+At what point does artistic revelation transform into delirium?
+In this program, we invite the audience to navigate the narrow path between ecstasy and madness.

-We aim to explore different facets of ecstasy – from the religious ecstasy of Biber’s Sonata, through the ecstatic naturalness of Corelli, to the nearly fanatical madness of Tartini and Kirnberger, and the longing tranquillity in Handel’s “Ombra mai fu.”
-The music of these composers will take us on a journey that probes the limits of the human mind and allows us to delve deeper into the mysteries of artistic inspiration.
-To better convey our perspective on this theme, we will spice up these works with our improvisations, incorporating elements of electronic music.
+We will explore various facets of ecstasy, from the religious fervour of Biber’s Rosary Sonata to the almost fanatical madness found in the music of Tartini and Kirnberger, as well as the yearning calm in Handel’s “Ombra mai fu.”
+The works of these composers guide us on a journey that probes the limits of the human mind, allowing us to delve deeper into the mysteries of artistic inspiration.

-In the words of Polonius, describing Hamlet’s apparent madness “This is the very ecstasy of love.”
-These words reflect the inseparable connection between deep emotional excitement and the loss of rationality.
-We too want to be inspired by this connection and take the audience on an emotional rollercoaster, where the boundaries between reality and fantasy merge.
+As 21st-century musicians, we also question our relationship with these works, infusing them with meditative elements that incorporate electronic music.
+In Shakespeare’s Hamlet, it is said that the apparent madness of the title character is “the pure ecstasy of love.”
+These words reflect the inseparable connection between deep emotional arousal and the loss of rationality.
+We, too, wish to draw inspiration from this connection, taking the audience on an emotional rollercoaster where the boundaries between reality and fantasy blur.

 Concerto in the Italian taste